cloudui/homepage/content/extracurriculars/bitcamp.md

 ---
 title: Bitcamp
 date: 2023-02-22
-description: Bitcamp is the University of Maryland's premier hackathon, bringing together over 1,400 students, making it the largest collegiate hackathon on the East Coast.
-I am a software developer on the tech team.
+description: Bitcamp is the University of Maryland's premier hackathon, the largest collegiate hackathon on the East Coast.
+I help build Bitcamp's tech, from our landing page to our registration portal to our expo app.
 image: /images/extracurriculars/hack.jpg
 badges:
     - "Hackathon"